renerubio/pokedex-app/README.md

 - Multi API enviroment support (only only production API, but could be easily modified to others url)
 - ✅ Have it deployed https://63151eb580fe053f7e8f1f0b--sensational-profiterole-df9a83.netlify.app/
 - Dockerize it
-- Consume `trainers.json` and display on the pokemon detail which trainers have that pokemon
-- Good application monitoring